Antimicrobial Resistance #3 – Bacterial resistance to antibiotics: An authentic experience (Sequence 1)

 Collect saliva from your mouth using a swab and place it on a slide and cover it with a clear glass or plastic to minimise evaporation and protect the microscope lens from exposure to the sample.
 Observe the sample through the microscope.

-Balloon microbe Model
+Balloon microbe model

 Blow a balloon and draw a microbe on it.
 How can you pinch a balloon without popping it?
 Imagine that the balloon is a microbe, and the skewer is the antibiotic.
 Try to place the skewer on to balloon without bursting the balloon.
 Observation: When the skewer is placed close to the knot, the balloon resists popping.
 Conclusion: Some microbes create stronger coats and resist to antibiotics.